-The Selling Stockholders may offer, sell or distribute all or a portion of the shares of common stock registered hereby publicly or through private transactions at prevailing market prices or at negotiated prices.
-We provide more information about how the Selling Stockholders may sell their shares of our common stock in the section entitled "Plan of Distribution."
+The Selling Securityholders may offer, sell or distribute all or a portion of the shares of common stock or Private Warrants registered hereby publicly or through private transactions at prevailing market prices or at negotiated prices.
+We provide more information about how the Selling Securityholders may sell their shares of our common stock and Private Warrants in the section entitled "Plan of Distribution."

-We will pay certain offering fees and expenses and fees in connection with the registration of the common stock offered hereby and will not receive proceeds from the sale of the shares of common stock by the Selling Stockholders.
-We will receive the proceeds from the exercise of any Private Warrants for cash.
+We will pay certain offering fees and expenses and fees in connection with the registration of the common stock and Private Warrants offered hereby and will not receive proceeds from the sale of the shares of common stock by the Selling Securityholders.
+We will receive the proceeds from the exercise of any Private Warrants or New Ares Warrants for cash.

-Our common stock and our publicly-traded warrants (the "Public Warrants") are listed on the Nasdaq Capital Market under the symbols "ARKO" and "ARKOW," respectively.
-On May 26, 2021, the closing price of our common stock was \$10.47, and the closing price for the Public Warrants was \$2.20
+Our common stock and the Public Warrants are listed on the Nasdaq Capital Market under the symbols "ARKO" and "ARKOW," respectively.
+On May 26, 2021, the closing price of our common stock was \$10.47, and the closing price for our publicly traded warrants (the "Public Warrants") was \$2.20.